-My home automation setup involves a Raspberry Pi 3 with RF receiver module and a dockerised Python script that reads in signals and converts them to MQTT messages sent to the broker and consumed by the rest of home automation system.
+One subsystem in my home automation setup is a Raspberry Pi 3 with RF receiver module and a dockerised Python script that reads in signals and converts them to messages sent to a message broker and consumed by the rest of home automation system.
 In this post I want to make some recommendations for useful RF devices that are not only affordable but also improve your home automation system by creating new automation opportunities.

-This post is a short review and recommendation of some cheap RF devices that I have been using for a few months.
+This post is a short review and recommendation of some cheap RF devices that I have been using for years.
 I found these devices to be very reliable.

 One feature that all have in common is that buttons can be pressed in any combination, as the device emits different RF payloads for each button combination.
 This means a 3 button panel will give you 7 possible button combinations.
 With a bit of practice (and good memory) this can be used to trigger 7 different automations.

 Note that I wrote a custom Python component for Home Assistant that helps map RF payloads to service calls in your configuration.
 It allows you to define RF devices such as a wall panel and specify the different button codes it is able to emit.

 You can the define schedules (e.g. morning, afternoon, evening, night) that can be used to give the buttons on the device different functions depending on the active schedule.

 This allows you to extend the usefulness of the physical device even more by having them be time scheduled.

 Kerui Motion sensor (battery or Micro USB powered)

 This is one of maybe 4 different motion sensor models I have tested.
 The kerui costs aboutAU$12-15 and is very reliable.

 I run two with a Micro USB cable attached.
 The others run on 3 AAA batteries (have not had to change any batteries in 18 months, meaning they use very little energy).